 That being said, it is important not to rush it.
 You cannot expect to get good at riding a motorcycle in just a few weeks.
 Take your time and act accordingly.
 Many of the intricate controls and riding techniques take a lot of time to learn and master.

-You have to learn a lot of different things like, but not limited to:
+You have to learn a lot of different things, but not limited to:

 - The basic controls.